gemmaelsom/Ruby-script-app/README.md

 https://github.com/gemmaelsom/Ruby-script-app

 ## Software Development Plan
-### Purpose and Scope
 #### Describe at a high level what the application will do
 This application will work to assist actors with learning their lines and developing their memorisation skills.
-The user can import a script that they are currently learning, into the program.
-The program will ask the user which character they would like to play, and it will store this information.
+The user can import a script (as a txt file) that they are currently learning, into the program.
+The program will ask the user which character they would like to play, and it will remember this information.
 The program will then act as a "reader" so that the actor is able to run through their lines.
 The actor types their line and the program will output the next lines in the script.
-The user can also access a database of film scripts if they are not working on a particular project but instead would just like to practice their memorisation skills.
+The user can also access a small database of film scripts if they are not working on a particular project but instead would just like to practice their memorisation skills.

-The program will fetch data from a database of other scripts on a Kaggle site and index the scripts by name.
-The user can search for a particular script that they will want, or for a particular character they'd like to play and the program will fuzzy match their request.
-The program will implement "file.read.split" to import their own script into the program.
-It will ask the user which character they would like to play and store this information.
-The interactive script reader will count the words in the script that the user types (their characters lines) so that it knows to print the next line.
-The program will look for the next mention of the #{character name} and print up until that point.

-#### Identify the problem it will solve and explain why you are developing it
+The program loops through the data in the selected txt file looking for the users characters name.
+It will then print the proceeding lines from the script and then prompt the user to enter their line.
+The program will advise the user if they were correct, and if they were incorrect it will prompt them to try again.
+Once the script has been completed, the program will ask the user if they would like try again with the same script, try with a new script, or exit.

 It's very difficult for actors to learn their lines when they are on their own and not with their scene partner.
 Some actors resort to writing out their lines over and over again until it sticks, and some will rehearse over the phone with their scene partner.
-It's quite difficult to learn lines correctly without a reader to read the other characters lines.
-When this happens, the actor is not learning their queues, or developing a thorough connection the back and forth interaction in the scene.
+It's quite difficult to learn lines correctly without a reader to read the other characters lines as there is no prompt to remind them of their cue.
+When this happens, the actor is not learning their cues correctly, nor are they developing a thorough understanding of the back and forth interaction in the scene.
 This program offers an alternative, more time efficient opportunity to rehearse in the comfort of their own home and without the need to rely on other actors.

-#### Identify the target audience
-The target audience for this program are performers of any kind that need to develop strong word memorisation skills.
+The target audience for Interactive Script Reader are performers of any kind that need to develop strong word memorisation skills.
 Any form of public speaker, including politicians and toast masters, can use this app.

-#### Explain how a member of the target audience will use it

 A member of the target audience will need access to the program, and will need to understand how to access it via their terminal.
+The user will need to have Ruby installed on their machine, and will then need to clone the Ruby-script-app repository on my GitHub.
+Once this has been cloned, the user needs to type the following into their terminal "git clone git@github.com:gemmaelsom/Ruby-script-app.git".

 ### List of features
 Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts: